admaloch/qr-img-cropper-generator/README.md

 <p>
-We frequently use QR codes for outreach, and as an archive renowned for its extensive photo collection, we sought the capability to embed QR codes directly into our photos.
+We frequently use QR codes for outreach, and as an archive renowned for its extensive photo collection, we sought the capability to embed QR codes directly into our photographs.
 We didn't find any good available options, but we discovered an open-source called <a href="https://github.com/kciter/qart.js?tab=readme-ov-file">QART</a>
 , which is a client-side js plugin that turns images into qr codes.
 We decided to enhance and develop it into a